influxdata/giraffe/CONTRIBUTING.md

 - You are logged into Yarn (`yarn login`)
 - You are on `master` and the working tree is clean

-Then run the publish script in the root of the repo:
+Then from the root of the repo, run the publish script:

 ```
-./publish
+./giraffe/publish
 ```

-### Security Vulnerability Reporting
+## Security Vulnerability Reporting

-InfluxData takes security and our users' trust very seriously.
+InfluxData takes security and our user's trust very seriously.
 If you believe you have found a security issue in any of our open source projects, please responsibly disclose it by contacting security@influxdata.com.
 More details about security vulnerability reporting, including our GPG key, [can be found here](https://www.influxdata.com/how-to-report-security-vulnerabilities/).